rishitc/UE18CS322-Big-Data-Mini-Project/README.md

 ```
 **Note points:**
 - "task": [] can only contain one task
-- job_id has to be and integer
+- job_id has to be an integer
-- Worker_id has to be and integer only
+- Worker_id has to be an integer only
 - task_family can only have 2 values "map_tasks" or "reduce_tasks"
 - "task completion time" has to be an float type
 - "start time":<arrival_time_of_task_at_Worker> has to be a timestamp,
 - "end time":<end_time_of_task_in_Worker>, has to be to be a timestamp
-- "job completion time" has to a float type
+- "job completion time" has to be a float type
 -  task_id has to be a string

 ---